The Best Tours from Lisbon to Fatima 2023

 Nine-year-old Lucia and her younger cousins Jacinta and Francisco said they saw an apparition of a woman who said to them “I have come from heaven” and asked them to come to this same place at the same time on the 13th of every month until October.

-In 1930, the Vatican officially recognised the apparition events as “worthy of belief”
+In 1930, the Vatican officially recognized the apparition events as “worthy of belief”

 If you want to see more than Fátima, a full-day trip from Lisbon can also include a visit to the beautiful medieval town of Óbidos, the seaside village of Nazaré, and the UNESCO World Heritage Site, Batalha Monastery.